tomstark99/R3_internship/README.md

 checkLine(grid[0][0], grid[1][1], grid[2][2])
 ```

-would check the diagonal line starting from the top left.
+This would check the diagonal line starting from the top left.
 If all of these values were of `Player.X` then `Player.X` would be returned as a winning player for that line.

 If `checkLine` finds a winning line, `checkForWin` returns a win condition defined by another `enum class` in `CheckGame` called `Result`.
 The possible results are